What Is a Sodium Blood Test?

 The technician will tie an elastic band around your arm so your veins will swell, which makes drawing blood easier.
-He will then insert a needle into the vein, and blood will collect in a glass vial or a tube.
-He’ll untie the band on your arm.
-After the blood is collected, he will take out the needle and cover the puncture site.
+They will then insert a needle into the vein, and blood will collect in a glass vial or a tube.
+They’ll untie the band on your arm.
+After the blood is collected, the technician will take out the needle and cover the puncture site.

 The risks of the test are very low.
 You might bleed at the puncture site and have a bruise there later.
 Right after the blood draw, you might feel lightheaded.
 Infection is possible any time the skin is broken.

 What Do the Results of a Sodium Blood Test Mean?

 Abnormal levels on a sodium blood test can point to various conditions.